transient-haskell/transient-stack/transient/tutorial.md

 data Person = Person{name :: String, age :: Int} deriving Typeable

 main= keep $ do
-     setData $ Person "Alberto"  55
+     setState $ Person "Alberto"  55
      processPerson

 processPerson= do
-     Person name age <- getSData
+     Person name age <- getState
      liftIO $ print (name, age)
 ```

-I like how `getSData` return the data, apparently out of thin air!
+I like how `getState` return the data, apparently out of thin air!
 It uses the type of the result to locate the data in the global state of the Transient monad.
 For this reason it needs to be `Typeable`.

-getSData :: Typeable a => TransIO a
+getState :: Typeable a => TransIO a

 What happens if there is no such data?
 The computation simply stops.
 If `doSomething` finds no Person data it stops the current branch.